jakeloggins/crouton-new/README.md

 * *device_name*: A string that is the name for the device.
 This is same name you would use to add the device
 * *device_name_key*: a camelized version of device_name.
 Necessary for the MQTT topic.
 * *device_status*: A string that describes the status of the device
+* *current_ip*: the IP address assigned during the upload process
+* *type*: required for the persistence script.
 * *path*: Specifies the location to publish and subscribe on the mqtt broker
-* *current_ip*: the IP address assigned during the upload process
+* *card_display_choice*: used during the upload process. options are default or custom
-* *type*: used for persistence and other
+* *espInfo*: an object with data about the espressif chip.
+Used during initial configuration, upload, and persistence.
+* *description*: A string that describes the device (for display to user only)
 * *endPoints*: An object that configures each dashboard element Crouton will show.
 There can be more than one endPoint which would be key/object pairs within *endPoints*

 <!--
   * *function*: A string within an endpoint that is used to group together endpoints for global commands -->

-* *description*: A string that describes the device (for display to user only)

 **Note**: Both *device_name* and *endPoints* are required and must be unique to other names or *endPoints* respectively